opplieam/buy-better/README.md

   * goth (Oauth)
 - go-migrate
 - mockery
-- proto / GRPC
+- proto / gRPC
-- openapi v3
+- openapi
 - postgres db
+- Otel
+- SSE
+- NATs Jetstream

 ## Design choice
 This project should be designed as a `monolith` system design pattern because there is only 1 developer,